sneakysneak/docs/pages/connector-authentication/sftp-private-key.md

 tags: [connector]
 ---

-To authenticate the SFTP Private Key, connector you will need to provide the following values:
+To authenticate the **SFTP Private Key** connector you will need to provide the following values:

 ## Host URI ##